Rational partition models under iterative proportional scaling: Preliminaries

 We introduce staged tree models following the presentation in \cite{AD19}.
 Staged tree models are a type of probability tree model, which are graphical models that encode conditional independence statements between events.
 This is in contrast to hierarchical models, which instead encode conditional independence of random variables.
 For a detailed introduction see \cite{CGS18}.
 Every discrete Bayesian network and decomposable graphical model is a staged tree model \cite{DS21}.
 In this section, we define the notion of balanced and stratified staged trees, and we describe the correspondence between balanced, stratified staged tree models and partition models with a rational maximum likelihood estimator.

 Let $\mathcal{T} = (V,E)$ be a tree with vertex set $V$ and edge set $E$.
-Such a graph is known as a \textit{tree}, and it is a \textit{directed} tree if each edge is an ordered pair of vertices.
-Furthermore a directed tree is \textit{rooted} if there exists a vertex $v_0$, which we called the \textit{root}, with no incoming edges.
-Conversely, a vertex $v$ is called a \textit{leaf}, if there are no outgoing edges.
+A directed tree is \textit{rooted} if there exists a vertex $v_0$, which we called the \textit{root}, such that the unique path from $v_0$ to each leaf in $T$ is a directed path.